thukabjj/Agentic-web-scraper/site_crawl_result.md

 This enables cross-agent state transfer via the MCP Prompts.

-The MCP Server can also be started programatically.
+The MCP Server can also be started programmatically.

 ### Programmatic Server Startup